Financial Aid: Student Employment

 Award amount: The amount of money made depends on the job placement and hours worked.

 Each year SAIC offers more than 100 teaching assistantships.
 Duties vary by department and by class, but may include coteaching responsibilities, research work, maintaining facilities, and/or grading papers.
-The number of hours varies by department, but generally totals six hours per week.
+The number of hours varies by department, but generally totals six hours per week, per class.

 There are two types of teaching assistantships available:

-Category A—positions involve teaching a class.
-These positions pay $20 per hour.
+- Instructor of Record—positions involve teaching a class.
+These positions pay $22 per hour.

-Category B—Studio positions pay $12 per hour, and involve assisting a teacher with a class.
+- Graduate Teaching Assistant—Studio positions pay $14 per hour, and involve assisting a teacher with a class.

-Available teaching assistantship positions are posted on SAIC's Careers and Internships website one semester in advance—every fall semester for spring and summer and every spring for fall and winter.
+Each department posts its teaching assistantship positions are posted on SAIC's Career and Professional Experience (CAPX) SAIC Launch On-Campus website one semester in advance—every fall semester for spring and summer and every spring for fall and winter.

 Eligibility: The majority of teaching assistantships are awarded to second-year graduate students, but a few of them are held by new students.
 Graduate students must be enrolled at least half time to be awarded a teaching assistantship.